kunalj101/python_intro_hackathon/chapter4.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

-# Impute missing value of LoanAmount with median for test data set
+# Impute missing value of LoanAmount with 168 for test data set
 #test_object(“test['LoanAmount']”)

 success_msg("Great work!")